 However, in February 1969, Webster reported that the ADO14 gearbox was suspect and Lord Stokes said this was very disturbing as it was vital that this model should be successful.
 Webster said that the fault in the gearbox was only a matter of detail and ‘if we catch up to last weekend, the gearbox should be alright’.
 (I’m not sure what that means to be honest!).

 Lord Stokes emphasized that nobody must conceal any faults likely to arise on new models and especially in relation to ADO14.
 Reading between the lines, there was clearly a lot of frustration that problems with the Maxi were left to emerge at a very late stage.

 In April 1969 – post-launch – Webster reported criticism of the gearbox, engine and styling from the press event in Portugal.
 He discussed plans for a new gearbox.
 (In the event, a rod-operated gearbox would be introduced in October 1970, replacing the original troublesome cable-change unit).

 The later introduction of the four-door saloon was still envisaged, with Turnbull saying that its introduction would help achieve volume targets.
-The apparent plan to introduce the four-door sometime after the five door might (one can speculate) explain its near-invisible presence in various publicity films issued at the time of the five-door launch.
+The apparent plan to introduce the four-door sometime after the five-door might (one can speculate) explains its near-invisible presence in various publicity films issued at the time of the five-door launch.
 They were initially hoping for ‘two bites of the cherry’.